Rathbone Brothers plc Acquires 3,007 Shares of Shopify Inc. (NYSE:SHOP)

 Rathbone Brothers plc increased its holdings in Shopify Inc. (NYSE:SHOP) (TSE:SHOP) by 4.2% in the 2nd quarter, Holdings Channel reports.
 The fund owned 74,988 shares of the software maker’s stock after buying an additional 3,007 shares during the quarter.
 Shopify accounts for about 1.2% of Rathbone Brothers plc’s investment portfolio, making the stock its 22nd biggest position.
 Rathbone Brothers plc’s holdings in Shopify were worth $109,556,000 at the end of the most recent quarter.

 Other institutional investors have also modified their holdings of the company.
 Stonebridge Capital Advisors LLC bought a new position in shares of Shopify in the 1st quarter worth about $30,000.
-Pinnacle Bancorp Inc. grew its position in Shopify by 133.3% during the 1st quarter.
-Pinnacle Bancorp Inc. now owns 28 shares of the software maker’s stock valued at $31,000 after purchasing an additional 16 shares during the last quarter.
-Barrett Asset Management LLC purchased a new stake in Shopify during the 1st quarter valued at about $34,000.
-Hudock Inc. grew its position in Shopify by 142.9% during the 1st quarter.
-Hudock Inc. now owns 34 shares of the software maker’s stock valued at $37,000 after purchasing an additional 20 shares during the last quarter.
-Finally, Delta Asset Management LLC TN purchased a new stake in Shopify during the 1st quarter valued at about $39,000.
+Pinnacle Bancorp Inc. increased its stake in shares of Shopify by 133.3% in the 1st quarter.
+Pinnacle Bancorp Inc. now owns 28 shares of the software maker’s stock worth $31,000 after acquiring an additional 16 shares in the last quarter.
+Barrett Asset Management LLC bought a new position in shares of Shopify in the 1st quarter worth about $34,000.
+Hudock Inc. increased its stake in shares of Shopify by 142.9% in the 1st quarter.
+Hudock Inc. now owns 34 shares of the software maker’s stock worth $37,000 after acquiring an additional 20 shares in the last quarter.
+Finally, Delta Asset Management LLC TN bought a new position in shares of Shopify in the 1st quarter worth about $39,000.
 Institutional investors own 55.09% of the company’s stock.

-Shopify (NYSE:SHOP) (TSE:SHOP) last issued its earnings results on Wednesday, July 28th.
-The software maker reported $2.24 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.23 by $2.01.
-The firm had revenue of $1.12 billion during the quarter, compared to analyst estimates of $1.04 billion.
+Shopify (NYSE:SHOP) (TSE:SHOP) last released its quarterly earnings data on Wednesday, July 28th.
+The software maker reported $2.24 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.23 by $2.01.
+The firm had revenue of $1.12 billion for the quarter, compared to analysts’ expectations of $1.04 billion.
 Shopify had a net margin of 63.65% and a return on equity of 7.15%.
-On average, equities analysts expect that Shopify Inc. will post 1.53 earnings per share for the current year.
+As a group, research analysts anticipate that Shopify Inc. will post 1.53 earnings per share for the current year.

 About Shopify